biocatiit/website/content/pages/index.rst

                     .. caption::

-                        :h4:`Compound nebulin mutations cause changes in thin filament structure.`
+                        :h4:`Key Insights into an Inherited Muscle Disease`

-                        Nebulin is a giant protein that winds around the actin filaments in the sarcomeres of skeletal muscle.
-Mutations in the nebulin gene (NEB) cause typical nemaline myopathy (NM), a muscle disorder characterized by muscle weakness that are difficult to treat.
-The authors of this study created a mouse model that mimics the typical nebulin-based NM patient with compound-heterozygous mutations.
-X-ray diffraction studies on the BioCAT beamline 18ID provided a structural explanation for the muscle weakness.
-This new Compound-Het mouse model will be useful for testing experimental therapies for typical NM.
+                        The gene NEB encodes for the skeletal muscle protein nebulin.
+Mutations in NEB cause the disease nemaline myopathy, which is one of the more common inherited myopathies.
+Patients with this muscle disorder have muscle weakness in multiple different parts of their body and can also experience difficulties with feeding or breathing.
+Currently, there is no cure for nemaline myopathy and treatment options are limited.
+A team of researchers from the University of Arizona and BioCAT working to provide new insights into the pathogenesis of this skeletal muscle disorder, report a new mouse model of nemaline myopathy that exhibits similar symptoms to those identified in human patients.
+Importantly, the new mouse model of this disease can be used to test future therapeutics.
+Future studies are warranted to determine if interventions can relieve disease symptoms in these mice.
+If successful, such therapeutics could be used for improving the quality of life in human patients.

                     .. button:: Learn More
                         :class: primary block